Being on the Board of Down Syndrome Australia

 Claire Mitchell, from Queensland, joined DSA’s Board in 2020 as the first Independent Director with Down syndrome.

-My name is Claire Mitchell and some of the things that mean a lot to me are my Family and Friends, staying healthy, living independently, my faith and most importantly being a voice for people with Down syndrome.
+My name is Claire Mitchell and some of the things that mean a lot to me are my family and friends, staying healthy, living independently, my faith and most importantly being a voice for people with Down syndrome.

 I live a fulfilling life and I like to keep busy.
 I work part time in office administration at the Queensland Childrens’ Hospital School, and I’m an Independent Director on the board of Down Syndrome Australia along with other roles in my community and enjoy the connection of my friendship networks.